-Rivers in The Iliad
+Rivers in the Iliad

-Rivers in The Iliad
+Rivers in the Iliad

-The line numbers listed here correspond fairly well with the Lattimore and Murray/Wyatt translations of The Iliad.
-Other translations (Fitzgerald, Fagles et al) do not correspond as well but, with a small amount of effort, you should be able to find the reference you need regardless of the translation you use.
-Lattimore (ISBN 0226469409); A.T.
-Murray/William F. Wyatt Vol. I & II (ISBN 0674995791 and 0674995805); Robert Fitzgerald (ISBN 0374529051); Robert Fagles (ISBN 0140275363)
+The line numbers listed here correspond fairly well with the Richmond Lattimore and Murray-Wyatt (Loeb Classical Library) translations of the Iliad.
+Other translations, such as Robert Fitzgerald, Robert Fagles, etc., do not correspond as well but, with a small amount of effort, you should be able to find the reference you need regardless of the translation you use.

 -